About reserved media placements on YouTube

 - Skippable video ad: This skippable ad appears when someone starts a video (pre-roll).
-It can be up to 6 minutes long and it's skippable after 5 seconds.
-This format increases the view count on the YouTube video ad.
+It can be up to 6 minutes long, and it's skippable after 5 seconds.
+This format increments the view count on the YouTube video ad.
 Whether or not the ad is skipped, the advertiser pays on a CPM basis.

-- Masthead CPM ad: This is a video ad that appears at the top of the YouTube Home feed.
-The YouTube Home feed is a very important destination for viewers and the Masthead ad allows you to be first and foremost in that home experience.
+- Masthead CPM ad: This is a video ad that appears at the top of the YouTube homepage.
+The YouTube Home feed is a very important destination for viewers, and the Masthead ad allows you to be first and foremost in that home experience.
 Buying a Masthead ad on a CPM basis means targeted reach across a campaign with budget and frequency controls.
-Masthead ads bought on a CPM basis are available on YouTube across desktop, mobile apps and the YouTube app for TV.
+Masthead ads bought on a CPM basis are available on YouTube across desktop, mobile apps, and the YouTube app for TV.

 - Masthead CPD ad: This is a video ad that runs at the top of the YouTube Home feed.
 Masthead ads bought on a CPD basis are available on YouTube across desktop and mobile apps.

 Note: Masthead on TV screens can only be booked on a CPM basis.

 Here are the content and audience targeting options for reservation ads that you can buy on a CPM basis:

 - Google Preferred: Google Preferred Lineups are reservation products for eligible clients to target among the top 5% of popular channels on YouTube with the most passionate audiences in a given market.
 Lineups include only channels.
 Learn more about Google Preferred.

 - Topics: Advertisers can choose among YouTube video topics.
 For example, you can run reservation CPM ads on family-oriented content.